hvtheer/ncc_intern_test/README.md

 # ncc_intern_test
-This is a React.js project to pass NCC test for internship
+This is a small test to pass NCC test for internship